spywill/Croc_Getonline/README.md

   - This payload will get the Keycroc online automatically to target pc wifi
   - Getonline_Windows.txt this payload is for Windows target
   - Getonline_Raspberry.txt this payload is for Raspberry PI target
-  - Getonline_Linux.txt in development
+  - Getonline_Linux.txt this payload is for Linux target

 * **TESTED ON**
   - Windows 10
-  - Raspberry pi 4 with gnome-terminal installed
+  - Raspberry pi 4
-  - linux in development
+  - linux parrot os
   - Sorry no support for MAC OS

 ## INSTALLATION :